bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ### Using pretranspiled version of BootstrapVue for Nuxt.js

-Nuxt.js module uses precompiled version of BootstrapVue for faster development builds and the source of BootstrapVue for higher quality production builds.
+Nuxt.js module uses the precompiled version of BootstrapVue (`es/`) for faster development builds and the source (`src/`) of BootstrapVue for higher quality production builds.

 You can override this option using `usePretranspiled` option.
 Setting to `true` uses `es/` instead of `src/`.
 By default `usePretranspiled` is enabled in development mode only.